jctillman/LineAlge/README.md

 # LineAlge

-LineAlge is a inear algebra library with chaining.
+LineAlge is a linear algebra library with chaining.

 It is not particularly fast, but it should be clear and easy to understand.